-EVA provides references regarding former employment only if EVA receives written authorization and a release from the former employee (see attached Reference Request Authorization Form below Appendix).
+EVA provides references regarding former employment only if EVA receives written authorization and a release from the former employee.
 Otherwise, EVA will only verify dates of employment, the position held, and rate of pay.
 Requests for references should be directed to the CEO/Principal.